globalseismology/avni/docs/overview/governance.rst

 -  institutional neutrality

-Traditionally, Project leadership was provided by a subset of Contributors, informally called Core Developers, whose active and consistent contributions were rewarded by granting them “commit rights” to the Project GitHub repositories.
+Traditionally, Project leadership is provided by a subset of Contributors, informally called Core Developers, whose active and consistent contributions were rewarded by granting them “commit rights” to the Project GitHub repositories.
 In general, all Project decisions are made through consensus among